Abbasid Samarra: Ceramic and Glass

-Glazed and unglazed ceramics as well as glass featured Style C designs in Samarra.
-Chinese tricolor Sancai wares were popular enough for copies to be made and distributed throughout Samarra, known as Samarra wares.
-Samarra wares were eventually adapted and led to the creation of the Islamic style of blue luster painted decoration.
-Scholar Hsueh‐man Shen divides the ceramics into five categories: grayish celadon wares, white stonewares, iron and/or copper painted stonewares, green‐splashed white wares, and miscellaneous low‐fired lead‐glazed earthenwares.
+Glazed and unglazed ceramics, as well as glass, featured the Bevelled style designs in Samarra.
+Chinese tricolor Sancai wares were also popular, and copies were made and distributed throughout Samarra.
+Various other glazed and decorated ceramics types made at Samarra came to be known as Samarra wares.
+Samarra wares include contemporary blue-on-white ceramics decorated with cobalt and luster-decorated ceramics, amongst others.
+Chinese tricolor Sancai wares were also popular, and copies were made and distributed throughout Samarra, showing trade between the two locations. page=212 Hsueh‐man Shen divides the Chinese ceramics found at Siraf and Samarra into five categories: grayish celadon wares, white stonewares, iron and/or copper painted stonewares, green‐splashed white wares, and miscellaneous low‐fired lead‐glazed earthenwares.

 Samarra wares consisted of various qualities such as engraved designs, and green on white.
-Samarra wares were considered to be of higher quality than other ceramics in the Near East during the 9th century.
-At first researchers thought the Abbasid Samarra wares were directly modeled after Tang Dynasty China porcelain, but now know the styles, inscriptions, colors, and shapes were unique to Samarra and not a replication of Chinese ceramics.
+Samarra wares were considered to be of higher quality than other ceramics in West Asia during the 9th century.
+Researchers initially thought the Abbasid Samarra wares were directly modeled after Chinese porcelain of the Tang Dynasty, but now know the styles, inscriptions, colors, and shapes were local to Samarra and not all replications of Chinese ceramics.